 lips well acquainted with the routes to pleasure.

-And many hours later, when it
+And many hours later, when it's

-before reporting to duty.
-No promises
+reporting to duty.
+No promises will be

-will be made, no next meeting set.
-We
+made, no next meeting set.
+We won't

-will not discuss what just happened.
+discuss what just happened.
+Those are

-Those are her rules, her parameters.
+her rules, her parameters.
+I accepted

-I accepted them long ago.
+them long ago.

 But I wasn't lying to my